 Over time, and as a result of the commodification processes, the native communities began to establish fairs or festivals of harvested plant products to attract national and foreign visitors, and boost their depressed economies.

-In the Ecuadorian Amazon , the Kichwa, Shuar , Achuar , Cofan ethnic groups celebrate, for example, between April and May, the festival of the chonta or chontaduro, which they call uwi .
-The party includes rituals, dances , songs and meals .
+In the Ecuadorian Amazon, the Kichwa, Shuar, Achuar, and Cofan ethnic groups celebrate, for example, the festival of the chonta or chontaduro between April and May, which they call uwi.
+The party includes rituals, dances, songs, and meals.

 The harvest begins in February and lasts until April.
-The ritual is presided over by a wise old man, Unt wéa , who directs the party, in which fermented chonta chicha is drunk and the attendees dance and drink until they get drunk, accompanied by the repetitive sound of a drum in the background.
+The ritual is presided over by a wise old man, Unt wéa, who directs the party in which the attendees dance and drink the fermented chonta chicha until they get drunk, accompanied by the repetitive sound of a drum in the background.

 In the Amazon basin, the native indigenous communities organize their calendar and their activities according to the rising and emptying of the rivers.

-A knowledge that is transmitted from generation to generation, and that the great French anthropologist Claude Lévi-Strauss called a “science of the concrete”, a knowledge “constructed through a mental activity that relates phenomena, in many cases from their sensible qualities, and interpreting in many other cases the relationships between said elements of the natural environment with society” (Lévi-Strauss 1975: 39-40).
+In this region the rivers are considered sacred and the element of water is like a supreme priest who imposes his law in the Amazon.
+These are activities governed by tradition and guided by indicators related to indigenous ancestral knowledge — a knowledge that is transmitted from generation to generation, and that the great French anthropologist Claude Lévi-Strauss called a “science of the concrete,” a knowledge “constructed through a mental activity that relates phenomena in many cases from their sensible qualities, and interpreting in many other cases the relationships between these elements of the natural environment with society” (Lévi-Strauss 1975: 39-40).

 In the Peruvian Amazon

-For the Asháninka, the distribution of time constitutes an annual calendar of activities established based on astronomical and hydrological criteria.
+For the Asháninka, the seasonal passing of time constitutes an annual calendar of activities established based on astronomical and hydrological criteria.

-The year is divided, for the Ashaninka, into two major seasons: that of intense rains and rising rivers, from December to mid-March, and the season of empty rivers, from March to November (Rojas-Zalezzi 1992). : 175-176).
+For the Ashaninka, the year is divided into two major seasons: that of intense rains and rising rivers from December to mid-March, and the season of empty rivers, from March to November (Rojas-Zalezzi 1992). : 175-176).

-The researcher Gabel Sotil García, resident in Iquitos , capital of the Loreto region of Peru, in his book “Omagua.
-I sing to the kingdom of waters and trees” (2007) traces the changes that Amazonian nature undergoes, month by month.
+The researcher Gabel Sotil García, a resident in Iquitos, capital of the Loreto region of Peru, in his book “Omagua.
+I sing to the kingdom of waters and trees” (2007), traces the changes that Amazonian nature undergoes, month by month.
 He guides us in our story.
 Let’s read it.